newrelic/newrelic-browser-agent/tools/testing-server/README.md

 ### Asset Server

-The asset server is used to serve the test assets and JIL unit tests from `tests/assets` and `tests/browser`.
+The asset server is used to serve the test assets and JIL unit tests from `tests/assets`.
 Additionally, the server will serve static files from the `build/` directory.
 By default, when started, the server is accessible via http://bam-test-1.nr-local.net:3333

-For JIL unit tests, the asset server uses [browserify](https://www.npmjs.com/package/browserify) and [babelify](https://www.npmjs.com/package/babelify) to compile the test and source code on the fly when requested.

 The asset server also contains a number of API routes that are used in JIL test cases.
 See `testRoutes` in `src/asset-server.js`.